IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_src
-  The local path on control node of the data to be copied to the target data set or member.
+  If *dataset_remote=false*, this variable specifies the local path on control node of the data to be copied to.
 For example, ``/tmp/dataset_input/member01``.
 This path can be absolute or relative.
 The module will fail if *dataset_src* has no read permission.
 The data is interpreted as one of binary, text, record or 'diff -e' format according to the value of *dataset_data_type* and *dataset_diff*.
 If *dataset_content* is supplied and *dataset_data_type=text*, *dataset_src* is ignored.

+  If *dataset_remote=true*, this variable specifies the source file or data set from the remote z/OS system to be copied to.
+If this variable specifies the source file, it should be the absolute source file name, for example, ``/etc/profile``.
+If this variable specifies the source data set, it should be the name of the data set or member, for example, ``ZOSMF.ANSIBLE.PS`` or ``ZOSMF.ANSIBLE.PDS(MEMBER)``.
+If the source data set is uncataloged, you can use *dataset_remote_volser* to specify the volume of the  uncataloged source data set.

   | **required**: False